finos/open-source-readiness/docs/bok/Activities/Level-3/Culture.md

 - Establish communication channels across the organization
 - Increase productivity, quality, code re-use, transparency and trust
 - Remove organizational silos and identify talent across the organization
-- Improved sustainability of InnerSource'd projects, since other parts of the organisation can re-use or contribute to them
+- Improve sustainability of in-house projects (since other parts of the organisation can re-use or contribute to them)
+- Bridge the gap between open source and proprietary tooling.
+Often, this _improves_ tooling internally whilst training staff in how to use open source tooling.
+- Make recruiting and onboarding easier.

 **See Also:**